mark-claypool/names-n-pics/README.md

 ```

-It's been tested on Linux (Ubuntu).
+It's been tested on Linux Ubuntu.

 ----------------------